stephaniejh/vuwpsycr/README.md

 1. Find out how many animals share your name!
 (People name their dogs Stephanie but not their cats...)
 2. Bar Charts (top 10 cat & dog names)
 3. Pie graphs (proportion of unique animal breeds cats vs dogs)
-4. Box plots with individual data points (cat vs dog ages)
+4. Box plots with individual data points (cat vs dog ages) (to add)